-- HVWAP 3.1 Encourage mixed land uses within the Winchester Policy area that promote the surrounding recreation, employment, and transit opportunities. - HVWAP 3.2 Recognize the community desire for future development projects within the Winchester Policy Area to reflect a Western design theme. - HVWAP 3.3 Prepare a master plan or a specific plan to guide the pattern and form of new development.
-The master plan or specific plan shall cover the development of the entire Community Center Overlay land use designation and address the Western design theme, development standards, street scene, access, the relationship to surrounding properties, signage, and parking. - HVWAP 3.4 Permit development to conform to the underlying land use designations as specified on Figure 3, Land Use Plan, until such time as the master plan or specific plan is adopted.
+HVWAP 3.3 Commercial Development within the WPA should be designed with a Western theme.
+HVWPA 3.4 Ensure sufficient pedestrian linkages throughout the WPA.
+HVWAP 3.5 A transit station should be sited in a central location of the WPA, to promote and encourage alternative means of transportation to work, home and to the pedestrian orientated mixed-uses within the Town Center and vicinity.
+HVWAP 3.6 Development should be coordinated with Riverside Transit Agency (RTA) to ensure bus routes are identified and bus stops are provided to adequately serve community residents.
+HVWAP 3.7 Development should be coordinated with Riverside County Transportation Commission (RCTC) to ensure connection to any future rail line and transit station.
+HVWAP 3.8 Encourage the assemblage of small parcels into larger project areas that can be developed for mixed-use or higher density projects.
+HVWAP 3.9 Development should promote Assessment of Fair Housing (AFH) as identified in the County's Housing Element.
+HVWAP 3.10 In Addition to Specific Plan and Mixed-Use zoning classifications, commercial zoning classifications that implement the intent of the land use designation or provide for a community serving use(s) may be utilized for any Mixed-Use Area (MUA) General Plan Use Designation within the Winchester Policy Area (WPA).
+HVWAP 3.11 Higher density residential projects are encouraged through use of density bonus and County, and State programs.
+HVWAP 3.2 Recognize the community desire for future development projects within the Winchester Policy Area to reflect a Western design theme.
+HVWAP 3.3 Prepare a master plan or a specific plan to guide the pattern and form of new development.
+The master plan or specific plan shall cover the development of the entire Community Center Overlay land use designation and address the Western design theme, development standards, street scene, access, the relationship to surrounding properties, signage, and parking.
+HVWAP 3.4 Permit development to conform to the underlying land use designations as specified on Figure 3, Land Use Plan, until such time as the master plan or specific plan is adopted.
 Require a plot plan or use permit prior to new improvements not specifically permitted by right to guide the pattern and form of new development.